 The countdown commenced.
 In twenty minutes, the nightmare would be over.

-“We’re going to keep doing this until I win!” he had shouted, determined to defeat her.
-But that was impossible.
-Azaliea soon got bored and refused to play along.
+“We’re going to keep doing this until I win!” he had shouted, determined to defeat her and find out more about what he was capable of.
+After failing several times, Ray was disappointed when Azaliea got bored and refused to play along.

 As soon as the stars came out, Azaliea wanted nothing more than to look up at them.
-She had told him that the stars had always fascinated her.
-The beauty of the sky had always amazed him too.
+They sat under a tree in the meadow just outside of the town with nothing but the sound of crickets chirping in the air.
+Azaliea told Ray that the stars had always fascinated her and about all the small details she had read in a book recently.
+The beauty of the sky had always amazed Ray too.
 It was one of the reasons he loved living in Asteria, where the stars shone the brightest.
 He enjoyed watching Azaliea’s eyes sparkle with joy as she talked about them.
 It made him wish that it would remain that way forever.

 But that moment was short lived.
-A loud bang caused Ray to jump out of his skin.
+A loud bang of an explosion filled the air.
+The rumbling and vibrating ground of the aftershock caused Ray to jump out of his skin.
 Azaliea stood up hastily and turned towards the town.

 “Oh no…” she muttered.